On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Introduction

 Topological conservation laws, in contrast, describe an integral quantity that remains conserved for all solutions of a given PDE system when a spatial domain is deformed in any continuous way that preserves its topology.
 These conservation laws typically arise in PDE systems that contain differential constraints, like spatial divergence or curl equations.
 In three spatial dimensions, there are two main types of global topological conservation laws, given by surface integral quantities and line integral quantities, which are time-independent counterparts of dynamical conservation laws.

 The primary purpose of this paper is to study all of these different types of three-dimensional conservation laws, as well as their inter-relationships, in a unified framework for general PDE systems in $\pdedom$.
-As basic results, an explicit characterization will be provided to show when two conservation laws are locally or globally equivalent, and to show when a conservation law is locally or globally trivial.
+As basic results, dynamical conservation laws on surface domains and curve domains are formulated as continuity equations analogously to dynamical conservation laws on volume domains.
+The formulation is particularly appropriate for dynamical PDE systems consisting of evolution equations, with or without spatial constraints, in the context of continuum mechanics, and it is more general than the standard notion of lower-degree conservation laws \cite{Olv-book,HT-book,BCA-book} in which time coordinate is not distinguished from the space coordinates.
+Further basic results are that, for each type of dynamical and topological conservation law in three spatial dimensions, an explicit characterization will be provided to show when two conservation laws are locally or globally equivalent, and to show when a conservation law is locally or globally trivial.
 In addition, various relationships between the different types of conservation laws will be examined.
-These results will clarify, in particular, the notion of a ``trivial'' conservation law.
+These results will clarify, in particular, the notion of a ``trivial'' conservation law, especially for the less familiar situation of conservation laws on surface domains and curve domains.
 Specifically, it will be shown in what sense a ``trivial'' conservation law is a mathematical identity containing no useful information about the solutions of a given PDE system.

-As interesting new consequences of these results, it will be shown that under certain conditions a locally trivial dynamical conservation law formulated in a spatial domain can give rise to a globally non-trivial dynamical conservation law on the domain boundary surface(s).
+As interesting new consequences of these results, it will be shown that under certain conditions a locally trivial dynamical conservation law formulated in a spatial domain can give rise to a globally non-trivial dynamical conservation law on the domain boundary.
 Such boundary conservation laws represent constants of motion and correspond to continuity equations in which the spatial flux is zero.
 Furthermore, a direct connection will be established between these conservation laws and differential identities that hold for PDE systems containing both evolution equations and spatial constraint equations.
-This will explain what has been the source of some confusion in the literature on whether such differential identities are merely ``trivial'' conservation laws.
+This will explain what has been the source of some confusion in the applied mathematics and physics literature on whether such differential identities are merely ``trivial'' conservation laws.

 Throughout, we will formulate conservation laws in the common way in physics and applied mathematics by working on the space of solutions of a given PDE system.
-We also will state and derive the main results in a concrete form that is most useful for physical applications.
+We also will state and derive the main results in a concrete form using vector calculus that is most useful for physical applications.

 This paper will not deal with the question of how to find conservation laws for a given PDE system.
 We remark that a direct constructive method using multipliers can be applied to derive local dynamical conservation laws of volume type for PDE systems \cite{Olv-book,AncBlu1997,AncBlu2002a,AncBlu2002b,Anc2003,BCA-book,Anc-review}.
 This general multiplier method can be extended for deriving all of the other types of local conservation laws.
 A more abstract approach to the study and computation of conservation laws, in the setting of cohomology in the variational bi-complex, can be found in Refs.\cite{Vin1984,KraVin}.